Find all the information for applying to our Undergraduate BFA and BA programs here

 Please note: While VCU does not require your Social Security number for admission consideration, it is necessary for applicants who wish to be considered for financial aid and the Hope Scholarship/Lifetime Learning tax credit to provide a Social Security number to the university.
 To protect your privacy, your Social Security number will not be used as your VCU student identification number.

 Request that your high school guidance counselor sends your official transcripts to VCU.
-Transcripts may be submitted electronically via the Common App or Naviance, or sent in the mail.
+Transcripts may be submitted electronically via the Common Application, Naviance, or sent in the mail.
 If sending a hard copy in the mail, download the Transcript Request Form found here and give it to your high school guidance counselor.

 Transfer applicants must submit an official transcript from each accredited college or university attended, including summer schools.
 If fewer than 30 semester (45 quarter) hours have been completed, applicants must also submit high school transcripts (see above).